 The term 'septic tank' is used to describe a number of different types of sewerage treatment system, but all of these require regular maintenance.

-How do I know if I have a septic tank?
+How to find out if you have a septic tank

 In most situations the title deeds for a property will indicate whether the property drains to a septic tank.
 Your neighbours may also have knowledge of how your own property is drained.